karaokemugen/karaokemugen-app/README.md

 ### Binaries

-mpv (video player) and ffmpeg/ffprobe (video processing) are required by Karaoke Mugen
+mpv (video player) and ffmpeg (video processing) are required by Karaoke Mugen

 * mpv 0.25 or up for Windows/Linux, 0.27 or up required for macOS ([mpv's website](http://mpv.io))
 * ffmpeg 3 or later ([ffmpeg's website](http://www.ffmpeg.org))